 2. Custom Mobile Navigation

 While creating a responsive website is extremely helpful, it only solves half of the problem.
-Beyond the physical differences of mobile and desktop screens, we also interact with our mobile devices differently.
+Beyond the physical differences between mobile and desktop screens, we also interact with our mobile devices differently.
 Instead of a mouse and keyboard, our fingers become both our navigator and communicator.

 By clicking with thumbs, it’s more common to accidentally open menus or visit the wrong page as the buttons are smaller and our cursors (our thumbs and fingers) are much larger.
 Simply put, mobile users are more likely to get lost in the depths of your site.